More and more, online buyers have come to expect perks like free shipping. And many will shop around if your store doesn’t offer it.

 How to add a surcharge to certain shipping methods: ShipperHQ allows you to easily set surcharges on certain shipping methods.

-Find out how in our “Use a Carrier Rule to Mark Up a Specific Shipping Method” guide.
+Find out how in our “Use a Shipping Rule to Mark Up a Specific Shipping Method” guide.

 6. Pay Attention to Dimensional Shipping